 - Magnetic resonance imaging (MRI) scan

-Other lab tests, including biopsies and blood tests, take cells from the lung to determine the diagnosis by scrutiny under a microscope.
-While looking at the images from all scans and tests, mesothelioma specialists will rule out the possibility of lung cancer in cell growth if a history of asbestos exposure is present by the growth pattern of the cells.
+Other lab tests, including biopsies and blood tests, take cells from the lung to be examined under a microscope.
+While looking at the images from all scans and tests, mesothelioma specialists will rule out the possibility of lung cancer if there is a history of asbestos exposure.

 Simple exposure to asbestos does not mean that mesothelioma or other serious diseases should be the assumed diagnosis.
 Pleural plaque, for example, occurs when patients have been exposed to asbestos.
 It is not, however, a form of cancer and should not be assumed that patients will later develop more serious diseases.